 The Code of Ethics for Arkansas Educators.

-Additional activities eligible for PD credit, as included in the PDP, and licensed employee's PGP, include:
+Additional activities eligible for PD credit, as included in the District’s PDP, employee’s school’s SLIP, and licensed employee's PGP, include:

 School Fire Marshall program (A.C.A. § 6-10-110);